Hometown: Bronx, New York

 What is the most common fitness myth you work through with your clients?

 The most common myths I see are around food and strength.
 Food in the sense that most of my clients don’t account for their overeating.
-They all tend to improve their eating habits but they don’t adjust their total calories according to their goal.
-The most common weight loss issues is that even with positive changes my clients are eating too much food with too little net movements.
+They all tend to improve their eating habits but they don’t adjust their total calories according to their goals.
+The most common weight loss issue is that even with positive changes, my clients are eating too much food with too little net movement.
+Adding in some movement every day seems to get people rolling in terms of tangible growth in the gym.

 The flip side to this is strength.
-More specifically, what the concept of strength really means and that is can’t be attained.
-It annoys me on a cellular level when someone says being strong is for “someone else” or “they can do it, but I can’t”.
-I may not have all the years of experience, but the wisdom I do have knows that being strong is a choice and it is for everyone.
+More specifically, what the concept of strength really means and that it can’t be attained.
+It’s frustrating to hear someone say being strong is for “someone else” or, “they can do it, but I can’t.”
+In my 10 years of experience, nearly every person who was battling injuries and chronic pain from training, running or even sitting at a desk all needed to get stronger.
+I have learned being strong is a choice, and it is for everyone.
 It is not an unattainable or intangible thing.
 Strength is real and it starts in the mind.
 When we unlock our minds, the body follows.

 What do you want your clients to take away from each training session with you?

-I want clients to leave my sessions feeling better about themselves and believing they are indestructible.
+I want clients to leave my sessions feeling better about themselves and believing they are durable, or ‘harder to kill.’
 It’s my goal to help every client feel that way.
-I’ve learned that some people aren’t ready to accept the truth that strength is for them; and I wait patiently, curating workout after workout until they cultivate the mindset and start to surprise themselves.
+I’ve learned that some people aren’t ready to accept the truth that strength is for them, but I wait patiently, curating workout after workout until they cultivate the mindset and start to surprise themselves.

 What sets you apart from other fitness professionals?

-I use presence and mindfulness with my clients.
+I would say the safe space I create with my clients.
+Once diet changes occur and the training is taken care of, the environment that me and my clients share forms another layer of the best training session my client can receive.
 I know there are a lot of professionals that approach training this way, and what separates me from them is my heart and vulnerability.
 I show each person that side of me and I strive to connect on a deeper level with my clients.
-I’m not just a trainer or a coach, I’m a therapist and a friend.
+I’m not just a trainer or a coach, I’m a person to talk to and I’m always in their corner.

 What is your favorite thing about Austin Simply Fit?

-My favorite thing about Austin Simply Fit is the feeling I get when I walk into ASF’s central Austin location.
-I’ve been training here for more than 7 years and I’ve gained much respect for abundance of different training methods that happens in these walls.
-I’ve seen athletes and clients from different sports, of different ages, genders. and backgrounds all come in here to do the same thing: accomplish their health and fitness goals.
+My favorite thing about Austin Simply Fit is the feeling I get when I walk into ASF’s Central location.
+I’ve been training here for a solid 10 years, and I’ve gained much respect for the abundance of different training methods that happen in these walls.
+I’ve seen athletes and clients from different sports, of different ages, genders and backgrounds all come in here to do the same thing: accomplish their health and fitness goals.

 Favorite quote and who said it?